Lcbx/BytecodeLang/README.md

 However, since i intend programs to be shipped as bundles of bytecode, the compiler does not have to be that performant.
 I chose Python because it is an experimentation-friendly, high-level language that i <3.

 ## Where is it going ?
-The eventual goal is to make a heavily python-inspired with a particular emphasis on with a duck-type-ness (on top of syntactically meaningfull indentation, native lists and dictionnaries, range-based for), and manual memory management.
+The eventual goal is to make a heavily python-inspired with a particular emphasis on duck-type-ness (on top of syntactically meaningfull indentation, native lists and dictionnaries, range-based for), and manual memory management.
 It would be similar in principle and implementation but hopefully simpler and less verbose than [munificient's wren](https://github.com/wren-lang/wren) (from whom I borrow quite heavily otherwise).

  ### Example (not actual state of language)
 ``` CoffeeScript